How Much Does It Cost to Refinish Hardwood Floors in 2025?

 How often should I refinish my hardwood floor?

 Aim to refinish your hardwood floors every seven to 10 years, depending on the amount of wear and tear they receive.
 You can also refinish your floors after removing wall-to-wall carpeting or after significant disrepair from traffic, sun, or water damage.
-During your hardwood floor refinishing, you might also want to consider refinishing your stairs, with the cost to refinish your stairs running between $40 and $75 per step.
+During your hardwood floor refinishing, you might also want to consider refinishing your stairs at an average cost of between $40 and $75 per step. .

 Can I refinish a floor without sanding?